-The Arduino is a family of microcontroller boards to simplify electronic design, prototyping and experimenting for artists, hackers, hobbyists, but also many professionals.
+The Arduino is a family of microcontroller boards used by artists, hackers, hobbyists, and professionals to easily design, prototype, and experiment with electronics.
 Use it as brains for your robot, to build a new digital music instrument, or to make your house plant tweet you when it's dry.
 Know a little programming, but no electronics?
 This book will get you started quickly.